-Now the question is: Which links should you trust?
+Which begs the question: Which links should you trust?

 Not new, just bigger

-As business psychologist Tomas Chamorro-Premuzic of University College London and Columbia University argues, information and news filters may simply confirm our own information biases based on what Big Tech knows about us already.
+As business psychologist Tomas Chamorro-Premuzic argues, information and news filters may simply confirm our own biases based on what Big Tech knows about us already.

-Too much information may also inhibit our ability to digest and process information, too.
+Too much information also inhibits our ability to digest and process information.

 Gamechanger: Media monitoring

-That sounds like common sense.
-Yet designing a monitoring system is harder than you think.
+Sounds like common sense.
+Yet designing an effective monitoring system is hard.

 Try a bigger media outfit, like the BBC or New York Times, and the results run into the billions.

-Online notification services such as Google Alerts are easy to create and free.
-Yet the results can prove frustrating: Complaints have been growing since 2013 that the alerts are more about driving traffic to certain websites than about delivering relevant news to its users.
+Online notification services such as Google Alerts are free and easy to create.
+Yet the results can prove frustrating: Complaints have been growing since 2013 that alerts are more about driving traffic to specific websites than about delivering relevant news.

-Free filtering tools are fairly basic: alerts for the ECB — European Central Bank — are just as likely to deliver match results and player news from the England and Wales Cricket Board (also, confusingly, the ECB), no matter how carefully you tailor them.
-At best, Google Alerts is a back-up when everything else fails.
+Free filtering tools are fairly basic.
+For example, no matter how carefully you tailor them, alerts set for the ECB — European Central Bank — are just as likely to deliver match results and player news from the England and Wales Cricket Board (also the ECB).

 For ‘source’, read quality.
-Algorithms and Artificial Intelligence aren’t always best at discerning quality media as their filters often are founded on momentum and traffic volumes.
-In the entertainment world, ‘clickbait’ articles create tremendous amounts of traffic (and advertising revenue for their hosts), so popularity could be said to equal success, of sorts.
+Algorithms and artificial intelligence aren’t always best at discerning quality media.
+Their filters often are founded on momentum and traffic volumes.

-But in the business, legal and financial worlds, the most insightful articles may be hosted on trade-news websites, government or agency sites or hidden behind subscription paywalls.
+But in business, law and finance, the most insightful articles may be hosted on trade-news websites, government or agency sites or hidden behind subscription paywalls.

-Then there’s the issue of fake news, particularly regarding politics and current affairs.
-In the US election of 2016 and the UK’s Brexit referendum the same year, fake news often was published on new and virtually unknown websites, and their reach amplified by retweets and “likes” on social media.
+Then there’s fake news, particularly regarding politics and current affairs.
+In the 2016 US presidential election and the UK’s Brexit referendum, fake news often was published on new and virtually unknown websites, their reach amplified by social media retweets and “likes”.

 The human touch

-That’s why media and competitor monitoring, news curation, competitive intelligence, and worthwhile business intelligence continues to require a human element – and why at VitalBriefing we’ve recently updated our tagline to read “content you can trust.”.
+That’s why media and competitor monitoring, news curation, competitive intelligence, and high-value business intelligence continue to require a human element – and why at VitalBriefing we’ve recently updated our tagline to read “content you can trust”.

-We have a growing team of journalists around the world with expertise in their chosen fields, from financial services to logistics to sustainable development to the space industry and beyond.
-Their intuition on what’s important to your business and, more pertinently, what’s credible is an invaluable resource.
+We’ve assembled a growing team of journalists around the world with expertise in their chosen fields, from financial services to logistics to sustainable development to the space industry and beyond.
+Their experience and knowledge of what’s important to your business — and what’s credible — is an invaluable resource.